 - Feb.
-23 Registration day

-- Feb.
-24 Classes begin

-- Mar.
-6 Last day for adding/dropping courses freely.
-After this day, all adding/dropping requests must be approved by course instructor and Program Advisor

-- Mar.
-20 Last day for adding/dropping courses without petition to the JI Undergraduate Committee.
+22 Classes begin - Mar.
+5 Last day for adding/dropping courses freely.
+After this day, all adding/dropping requests must be approved by course instructor and Program Advisor - Mar.
+19 Last day for adding/dropping courses without petition to the JI Undergraduate Committee.
 The petition must also be supported by course instructor, Program Advisor, and other required documents.
-Only special cases will be approved based on discretion of the committee.
+Only special cases will be approved based on discretion of the committee. - Apr.

-- Apr.
 4 Holiday for Tomb Sweeping

-- Apr 30 Last day of the term
+Apr 30 Last day of the term

-- May 1 Labor Day
+May 1 Labor Day